TehSteel/MiniGameAPI/README.md

 - [License](#license)

 ## Getting Started
-You may need to compile it from source before using.
+You may need to compile it from the source before using it.

 ```xml
 	<repositories>